shawkyGalal/Apigee-ResourceManager/README.md

  cd Apigee-ResourceManager
  mvn clean compile assembly:single
 ~~~
+This Should build a jar file  /target/ResourceManager-jar-with-dependencies.jar

+### 1.3 Create Your Service Account Json Key :

+#### 1.3.1 Using Google Cloud Consle

+You Can Create Your Service Account Using Gcloud Console Service "API & Services" at https://console.cloud.google.com/apis/dashboard

+#### 1.3.2 Using gcloud cli

-### 1.3 Install gCloud Google Cloud Command Line Tool
+### 1.3.2.1 Install gcloud Google Cloud Command Line Tool

  	flow instruction at:
 	[https://cloud.google.com/sdk/docs/install#windows](https://cloud.google.com/sdk/docs/install#windows)

 	Follow the installation wizard instructions.
 You can choose the installation location and whether to add the Cloud SDK tools to your system PATH.
 Adding to the PATH allows you to use gcloud from any command prompt window.

-### 1.4 gcloud Authenticate:
+### 1.3.2.2  gcloud Authenticate:
 ~~~
 gcloud auth login
 ~~~
    	to authenticate with your Google Cloud account.
 This will open a browser window for you to sign in.

-### 1.5 Create Your Service Account Json Key :
-You Can Create Your Service Account Using Gcloud Service "API & Services" at https://console.cloud.google.com/apis/dashboard
-Or Using gcloud command line installed in

-#### 1.5.1 Create a Service Account

 ~~~
 PROJECT_ID=<Your_Project_Name>